beginning of content

 • Penicillin is both the name of a single antibiotic and the name of a widely used group of antibiotic medicines.

-• Penicillin fights bacterial infections by destroying the bacteria’s cell walls.
+• Penicillin works on bacterial infections by destroying the bacteria’s cell walls.

-• Common side effects of penicillin are usually mild, and include stomach ache, diarrhoea, nausea, skin rashes and hives.
+• Common side effects of penicillin are usually mild — they include diarrhoea, nausea, vomiting and itch.

-• About 1 in 100 people has an allergy to penicillin, and about 1 in 3,000 people has a life-threatening allergic reaction to penicillin, known as anaphylaxis.
+• About 1 in 100 people has an allergy to penicillin.

 • There are other types of antibiotics that you can take if you are allergic to penicillin or if penicillin isn’t available.